n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.affinity.md

 # Affinity

-The Affinity node allows you to automate work in Affinity, and integrate Affinity with other applications. n8n has built-in support for a wide range of Affinity features, including creating, getting, updating and deleting lists, entries, organization, and persons.
+Use the Affinity node to automate work in Affinity, and integrate Affinity with other applications. n8n has built-in support for a wide range of Affinity features, including creating, getting, updating and deleting lists, entries, organization, and persons.

 On this page, you'll find a list of operations the Affinity node supports and links to more resources.